Eye For Film >> Movies >> Tulpan (2008) Film Review

 The film is built on paradox.
 Asa is a nomad who wants to stay put, despite his friend Boni (Tulepbergen Baisakalov) continually urging him to head for the bright lights of the city.
 He is a farmer at heart, who has failed to grasp the rigours involved and shows little aptitude for the task, and yet refuses to be cowed by events and slowly begins to learn, as do the audience.
 Dvortsevoy shows us the fragility of life, through the birth and death of lambs, while also touching on the innate stoicism of those who live in this toughest of environments, where families form the bedrock of subsistence.
 Lose your ties and the whole enterprise is doomed.

 By enclosing the action within the wide-angle documentary lensing of the steppe, Dvortsevoy offers a real sense of place, which complements, but never overshadows, the central narrative.
-The dust and wide expanse is in sharp contrast to the homeliness and warmth of the family’s traditional yurt home.
+The dusty and wide expanse is in sharp contrast to the homeliness and warmth of the family’s traditional yurt home.
 Despite the arduous nature of the characters’ lives, there is also a sense of joie de vivre in the playful games of the children, the staggering first steps of a newborn lamb and Boni’s obsession with Boney M’s Rivers Of Babylon.

 Within its simple narrative, Tulpan speaks volumes about a complex and threatened way of life.Reviewed on: 05 Oct 2008